kifumi/aqua-tutorials/INSTALL.md

 ## 5. Explore the tutorials

-In step 2 above, if you followed the Qiskit recommendation of a virtual environment then please refer to [Qiskit explore the tutorials](https://github.com/Qiskit/qiskit-tutorial/blob/master/INSTALL.md#4-explore-the-tutorials) for information on how to activate the environment.
+In step 2 above, if you followed the recommendation of a virtual environment then please refer to [Qiskit explore the tutorials](https://github.com/Qiskit/qiskit-tutorial/blob/master/INSTALL.md#4-explore-the-tutorials) for information on how to activate the environment.